Resonite-Community-Projects/community_events.resonite/docs/docs/Usage/Configuration/overview.md

 - [Discord event system](discord.md)
 - [Hosted JSON file](hosted-JSON.md)

-!!! danger

-    For **any** kind of private event please contact directly brodokk!

-    In any case any community wanting to be added need to be manually process by brodokk in the respect of the Resonite Guideline.

 ## Event definition

 Since the source can also contains event who can happen in different location, either virtually or physically, the keyword